Baptistemontan/leptos_i18n/README.md

 locales-dir = "./path/to/locales"
 ```

+### Other file format

+By default the macro expect JSON files, you can remove the default features and add the `${format}_files` feature to change what file format to use.
+Supported formats are:

+- JSON
+- YAML

+The crate won't compile if you enable multiple of them at the same time, or none

 ### Loading the locales

 You can then use the `leptos_i18n::load_locales!()` macro, this will load _at compile time_ the locales, and create a module named `i18n` that expose multiple things: